demistorm/VR-Throwing-Extensions-Fabric/README.md

 # VR Throwing Extensions-Fabric
-Fabric mod allowing players to throw any item.
+Fabric mod allowing players to throw any item and **soon** catch any thrown item too!

 Simply hold the attack/destroy keybind, make a throwing motion, and release!
 Hold the place/use keybind at the same time to throw the whole stack.

+(When 1.1.0 is complete) To catch a thrown item, reach towards the projectile with an empty hand and just hold the attack/destroy keybind.
+Like an opposite throw!

-Requires Vivecraft Mod 1.3.0+
+*Requires Vivecraft Mod 1.3.0+*

 Built for 1.21.5